eillarra/conduct/README.md

   - `lnd-grpc`: required if you want to use the LndWallet.
   - `pylightning`: required if you want to use the CLightningWallet.
-  - `request`: required if you want to use REST API based wallets (most of the wallets).
+  - `requests`: required if you want to use REST API based wallets (most of the wallets).

 You can install all of these with `pip install conduct[full]`.